alanmanning/ubc-thesis-lyx/README.md

 ### Is this guaranteed to produce a properly formatted thesis?
 No, it's not, but it did work for me and I've tried to ensure it will work for you.
 You should definitely review the UBC thesis [formatting requirements](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/formatting-requirements).
 Also, submit your thesis for [pre-review](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/pre-reviews) well ahead of any deadlines to catch any formatting issues.

+Also, there's probably a better way to address many of the probab

+###

+### Where is your thesis?
+You can find my PhD thesis, *T1 relaxation and inhomogeneous magnetization transfer in brain : physics and applications*, [here](https://dx.doi.org/10.14288/1.0375841)

 ## Usage
+### Step 1: Set up a bibliography file
+I've included an example refs.bib file.
+You should make your own with a reference manager.
+I used [JabRef](http://www.jabref.org/) which was great (and free).

+### Step 2: Learn a bit about LyX
+You can probably figure this out as you go with a bit of Googling.
+However, I recommend taking a look at *Essentials of LyX* tutorial (under the tutorial list on [this page](https://wiki.lyx.org/LyX/Tutorials)).
+Also, this template makes heavy use of multidoc, so have a look through that [FAQ](https://wiki.lyx.org/FAQ/Multidoc).